Controlling the fire in your smoker might be tricky. So here’s an Offset Smoker heat management guide, full of tips for all levels of Pitmasters…

 You’ll need a nice steady coal fire to get started, so don’t get stingy.
 Let the firebox door(s), smokestack and dampers open to help the fire grow.
-Once you feel comfortable with your fire, place a piece of firewood on top, close the door -but let the damper open!- and monitor the temperature of the main chamber.
+Once you feel comfortable with your fire, place a piece of firewood on top.
+Close your door but let your damper stay opened and monitor your temperature of your cooking chamber.

 The key to Offset Smoker heat management is keeping an eye on the charcoal fire.
 Check every 15-20 minutes and adjust whatever is needed.

-Thick white smoke (the bad kind) is a result of the smokewood not burning properly.
+Thick white smoke (the bad kind) is a result of your wood not burning properly.
 To amend this, you can do one of two things: One, allow some oxygen into the firebox by adjusting dampers/door.
 Two, by poking the fire a bit, not unlike you would do with your fireplace.